Giving Back to the Community

 We have been donating a Kona coffee gift basket to the annual benefit silent auction for the Kona Hospital Foundation.
 The most recent fund-raiser is for renovations to the Kona Community Hospital Emergency Room.

 A while back we discovered that due to the tight budget at the hospital, the chemotherapy infusion center staff has been having to supply their own coffee for themselves as well as the patients.
 Getting chemo is no fun and sometimes takes many hours or all day.
 We want to make sure that everyone there gets to drink the "good stuff".
 For the last several years, Nancy has been doing a few extra batches in the roaster or making a batch bigger so that we can keep the coffee pot at the infusion center full.

 Hawaii Island Humane Society

 "The mission of the Hawaii Island Humane Society is to promote respect for all animals, prevent cruelty to animals, eliminate pet overpopulation, and enhance the relationship between humans and animals."
 Each year in the Spring they hold a fund-raiser called Tropical Paws with a gala dinner, silent and live auctions.
 For several years now we have donated our Kona coffee gift basket for the auction.
-Our beloved cats, Sandy & Pua, as well as Penny the Wonder Dog are all adoptees from HIHS.
+Our beloved cats, Sandy (RIP) & Pua, as well as Penny the Wonder Dog have all been adoptees from HIHS.
 Find out more about HIHS at http://www.hihs.org.

-Operation Warrior Wake-Up/ Operation Jarhead Java
+Operation Warrior Wake-up / Operation Jarhead Java